-- a.
-For the Statement of Opinion, NAIC Life and A&H Annual Statement:

-- (1) Policy forms and coverages;

-- (2) Dividends and reinsurance;

-- (3) Investments and valuations of assets, and relationship between cash flows from assets and related liabilities;

-- (4) Statutory insurance accounting;
+- (3) Investments and valuations of assets, and relationship between cash flows from assets and related liabilities; - (4) Statutory insurance accounting;

+Dividends and reinsurance;

-- (5) Valuation of liabilities; and
+(5) Valuation of liabilities; and

-- (6) Valuation and nonforfeiture laws.

-- b.
-For the Statement of Opinion, NAIC Property & Casualty Annual Statement:

-- (1) Policy forms and coverages, underwriting and marketing;

-- (2) Principles of ratemaking;

-- (3) Statutory insurance accounting and expense analysis; and

-- (4) Premium, loss and expense reserves.

-- c.
-For the Statement of Opinion, NAIC Hospital, Medical and Dental Service or Indemnity Corporation, or HMO Annual Statement: - (1) Principles of insurance and underwriting; - (2) Principles of ratemaking; - (3) Statutory insurance accounting and expense analysis; - (4) Premium, loss, expense, and contingency reserves; and - (5) Social insurance.
+- (6) Valuation and nonforfeiture laws. - b.
+For the Statement of Opinion, NAIC Property & Casualty Annual Statement: - (1) Policy forms and coverages, underwriting and marketing; - (2) Principles of ratemaking; - (3) Statutory insurance accounting and expense analysis: and - (4) Premium, loss and expense reserves. - c.
+For the Statement of Opinion, NAIC Hospital, Medical and Dental Service or Indemnity Corporation, or HMO Annual Statement: - (1) Principles of insurance and underwriting; - (2) Principles of ratemaking; - Statutory insurance accounting and expense analysis; - (4) Premium, loss, expense, and contingency reserves; and - (5) Social insurance.

-2. Alternative Basic Education
+Alternative Basic Education